 As some of you will know, normally when I finish writing I announce it on Facebook.
 Not this time.
 I’ve previously stated that updates will be posted on my web page rather than Facebook, and I’m going to stick with that.
 I’m sorry that people will miss out, but I have my reasons.
 Facebook is supporting someone, a group of people actually, that go against almost everything I believe in.
 My page will stay published, but as for updates…well, I just can’t reconcile what I’ve been reading about Facebook with my values, and that’s where I’m at.

-So, updates and other writerly things will be posted on my website and linked to Twitter.
-If you would like the more important things emailed to you, then you can use the link on the website to sign up for those.
+So, updates and other writerly things will be posted on my website.
+If you would like the News items emailed to you, then you can use the link in the sidebar to sign up for those.

 Thank you for your time and your support – you inspire me to keep writing.